Pinky the Cat: Video

 Animal control officer Carl Pritchard kneels on the ground while petting a cat on a leash in a recording of a pet adoption video for an animal shelter.
 Pritchard introduces the cat as "Pinky" and describes him as a domestic shorthair who is a "very loving cat".
-Pinky becomes agitated and leaps out of the hands of Pritchard and onto the ground, running and jumping around in all directions as he tries to break free from the leash.
+Pinky becomes agitated and leaps out of the hands of Pritchard and onto the ground, attempting to break free of the leash by jumping wildly and running around in all directions.
 Still holding the leash but not wanting to pick up the "wildcat", Pritchard asks someone to retrieve a catchpole.
 In the confusion, Colleen Maguire, the director of animal control, arrives to help Pritchard capture Pinky and tries to corral him into a cardboard pet carrier; the attempt fails as Pinky avoids capture because the cardboard was too flimsy.

 Pinky continues to dart around frantically, tangling the leash around Pritchard's leg in the process.
 Finally, Pinky decides to pounce, launching himself towards Pritchard's right leg and rapidly twisting his body around Pritchard's upper thigh.
 Pinky grabs onto Pritchard's leg with all four of its clawed paws and bites into the flesh near the groin.
 Pritchard screams once, and Pinky digs in again, this time with his tail twitching, making Pritchard scream a second time.
 With renewed effort, Pinky is removed from Pritchard's leg and the cat runs away.
 "Son of a bitch", Pritchard whispers, followed by a polite "excuse my language", as he doubles over in pain clutching his leg.